chaptr-africa/web-development-public/React/Week-2/Lesson3.md

 - In the example above, we used the <code>useFetch</code> hook to fetch users from an API.
 The <code>useFetch</code> hook returns an object that contains the data and loading state.
 We then used the data and loading state to display the users or a loading message depending on the loading state.
 - And that's it!
 We have created a custom hook that we can use to fetch data from an API in any component.

-> Next Lesson: useRef hook
+> Next Lesson: Refs and useRef hook